nicosuave/sqlctx/README.md

 ## Generating Context

 You can generate context with the `uvx sqlctx generate` command.
 It will be written to the relative directory `./sqlctx`.

-It is recommended that you check this directory into your repository and _not_ gitignore, since your editor likely does not treat gitignored files the same as regular project files.
+It is recommended that you check this directory into your repository and _not_ gitignore, since your editor likely does not treat gitignored files the same as regular project files, and this will break the expected editor workflow.

 ## Consuming Context